-The provider shall obtain an Informed Consent form, signed by the patient, to document that the provider has discussed and provided information about treatment options.
+The dental health care professionals shall obtain an Informed Consent form, signed by the patient, to document that the dental health professionals have discussed and provided information about treatment options.
 The informed consent process shall be ongoing as indicated by the dental treatment plan.

 Standard Measure

 As part of informed consent process, dental Signed, dated progress note or Informed

-professionals will provide the following to the Consent form in patient file to detail
+health care professionals will provide the Consent form in patient file to detail

-patient before obtaining informed consent:
+following to the patient before obtaining

+informed consent:

 Diagnostic information

 Recommended treatment

 Alternative treatment Benefits and

 risks of treatment

 Limitations of treatment

-Dental providers shall describe all options for Signed, dated progress note or Informed
+Dental health care professionals shall describe Signed, dated progress note or Informed

-dental treatment and allow the patient to be Consent form in patient file to detail
+all options for dental treatment and allow the Consent form in patient file to detail

-part of the decision making process
+patient to be part of the decision making

+process

 This informed consent process will be ongoing Ongoing signed, dated Informed Consent form

 as indicated by the dental treatment plan in patient file (as needed)